P-p-H-d/mlib/README.md

 ##### void name\_clear(name_t shared)

-Clear the shared pointer, destroying the shared object if no longer any other shared pointers point to the object.
+Clear the shared pointer, releasing ownership of the object and destroying the shared object if no longer any other shared pointers own it.
 This function is thread safe.

 ##### void name\_set(name_t *shared1, name_t shared2)